Skip to main content

 Riverside House, Buxton.
 Sleeps 12.

 We also love visiting Chatsworth Farm Shop when we are staying in the Peak District, and why not take in Chatsworth House at the same time?
-It is open nearly all year round except Christmas Day and Boxing Day, and it really is one of the best farm shops in the country.
+It is open nearly all year round except Christmas Day and Boxing Day, and it is one of the best farm shops in the country.

 Finally, if you are staying in the Peak District and want to make the most of your self-catering cottage’s kitchen, we highly recommend Sauced Here (you may have seen them on the recent BBC Countryfile programme on the Peak District).
 Luke from Sauced Here runs an online shopping company where all the products listed are sourced from the Peak District.
 He will deliver to any location in the Peak District.
 We love the fresh meat and cheeses he supplies - an excellent treat for a holiday cottage break.